contao/docs-archive/manual/en/01-installation/manual-update.md

 ### Purge the cache

-Finally you should also rebuild the cache.
-In the back end go to "Maintenance" and check [...] in the "Purge data" section.
-Confirm the action by clicking on "Purge data".
+Finally you should also rebuild the cache by running the command `php app/console cache:clear -e=prod` in your command-line interface.

 [1]: http://en.wikipedia.org/wiki/Diff